Jisan-mia/node-project/README.md

 })()
 ```

-Require a package/library and store it on a variable
+Require a module and store it on a variable
 ```js
 const colorCli = require('cli-color');
 console.log(colorCli.green('Hello nodejs'))